vfat-io/tycho-indexer/Readme.md

 This ER diagram includes only the most significant attributes for each entity.
 Triggers support much of the versioning logic.
 For precise details, please ensure to look at the actual [create.sql](./migrations_/create.sql) file.

+# Other Chains

+Before moving to other chains the following things should be taken care of:

+- Correctly implement ChainState struct to return the latest block by querying the chains rpc.
+- Potentially fix assumption about fixed block times in the `tycho_client::feed`.
+-